 The best Baby Gifts – That Are actually Affordable!

-You get a baby shower invite, you friend has a baby, or you know a new mom – all of these situations present a problem: You want to get her a good gift.
+You get a baby shower invite, your friend has a baby, or you know a new mom – all of these situations present a problem: You want to get her a good gift.
 You don’t want to spend a fortune on it, but you want it to be good.

-And by the way, it’s perfectly okay to get a few of these things for yourself too. 😉
+And by the way, it’s perfectly okay to get a few of these things for yourself, too. 😉

-Let’s start with one for the mom to be, shall we?
+Let’s start with one for the mom-to-be, shall we?

 Belly Band